top of page

 -Michelle Ward, Kids First Association

-Angela Simmonds is an equity, diversity, inclusivity and accessibility consultant, lawyer, former member and deputy speaker of the Nova Scotia legislative assembly, a former small-business owner, and a community mobilizer whose 20-year career extends over the various fields of socio-economic development, education, entrepreneurship, policy, and cultural competency.
+Angela Simmonds is an equity, diversity, inclusivity, and accessibility consultant, lawyer, former member and deputy speaker of the Nova Scotia legislative assembly, small-business owner, and a community mobilizer whose 20-year career extends over the various fields of socio-economic development, education, entrepreneurship, policy, and cultural competency.
 Her work and expertise on the historical injustice and systemic discrimination with Land Titles Clarification Act has received national attention with support from the United Nations Working Group.
 Most recently, Angela was recognized as one of the top 100 most accomplished Black women in Canada.

 Angela combines her lived experience, education, and backgrounds in law and politics to train organizations and non-for-profits on issues of discrimination, anti-black racism, sexual harassment, and biases.
 Her background makes her uniquely positioned to address racism, genderism, sexism, and barriers impacting individuals most vulnerable to structural, systemic inequalities in our society.
 Together, she supports employees and organizations on their path to building cultural competency and integrating equity, diversity, inclusivity and accessibility into their work.